cbarGit/NetworksLab/README.md

 Project for the Netrworks course.

-"Ritardatore" is provided by the teacher.

-It is a sort of simulator of the internet.
+"Ritardatore" is a sort of simulator of the internet.

 This is a simple logic scheme of the project: